irmen/prog8/docs/source/building.rst

 Troubleshooting
 ---------------

-Getting an assembler error about undefined symbols such as ``not defined 'c64flt'``?
+Getting an assembler error about undefined symbols such as ``not defined 'floats'``?
-This happens when your program uses floating point values, and you forgot to import ``c64flt`` library.
+This happens when your program uses floating point values, and you forgot to import ``floats`` library.
 If you use floating points, the compiler needs routines from that library.
-Fix it by adding an ``%import c64flt``.
+Fix it by adding an ``%import floats``.

 Examples